 1. Experience Martinique’s Grassroots Culinary Initiatives

-While eating locally is a movement that is well underway across North America, it’s a concept new to Martinique where agricultural production devoted to sugar cane, pineapple and banana exports means 80% of the food is imported.
+While eating locally is a movement that is well underway across North America, it’s an emerging concept in Martinique where agricultural production devoted to sugar cane, pineapple and banana exports has meant 80% of the food is imported.

-“For us it’s a way of life, not a slogan,” says Patrick Duchel, the leader of the TakTak Network, an association of farmers, fishermen, chefs and agri-tourism operators who are trying to carve a living out of tourism and at the same time preserve their culture.
+One of the leaders in this initiative is the TakTak Network, an association of farmers, fishermen, chefs and agri-tourism operators who are trying to carve a living out of tourism and at the same time preserve their culture.

 2. Explore Martinique’s Food Heritage